Gbkng/Tetris/README.md

 # Tetris

-Another very disruptive game.
+Another very disruptive game, written in C++.
-Written in C++.
-Hope Bjarne will be proud.

 # How to play ?